tirea/fwew/README.md

 ### Install program from downloaded .zip

 If you don't have Go or Git installed, you don't need to.
-You can just download the pre-built program here from GitHub in a .zip file then install it, without compiling it yourself.
+You can just download the pre-built program here from GitHub in a .zip file then install and/or run it, without compiling it yourself.

 Windows/MacOS/Linux: